Books by Debi Bower available on Amazon - shop now

 Lysander

-Legend has it that the lake was the home of Hiawatha.
-The lake has two small publicly owned islands–Big Island (46 acres) and Little Island (7 acres)–both situated near where the river intersects the lake.
+Legend says that the lake was once home to Hiawatha.
+It has two small, publicly owned islands—Big Island (46 acres) and Little Island (7 acres)—both located where the river meets the lake.
 Cross Lake is 3.8 miles long, 1 mile wide, and 59 feet deep.

-Rather than flowing north like most lakes in the region, Cross Lake flows both in and out via the Seneca River, with an average flushing rate of 51 times per year or about once a week.
+Unlike most lakes in the region that flow north, Cross Lake flows both in and out through the Seneca River, with an average flushing rate of 51 times per year, about once a week.

-All of the land and shore around the lake are private property, and there is no public access to the lake.
-There are a number of wetlands around Cross Lake, especially at the north and south ends.
-They are privately owned and, therefore, can only be investigated from the lakeside.
-There are several ways to access the water without buying or renting property, including Cross Lake Marina and Quimby Marina.
+All land and shoreline around the lake are private property, and there is no public access to the lake.
+Several wetlands are located around Cross Lake, especially at the north and south ends.
+These wetlands are privately owned and can only be investigated from the lakeside.
+There are several ways to access the water without purchasing or renting property, including Cross Lake Marina and Quimby Marina.

 Conquest

-Duck Lake is a small shallow lake with a 2.8-mile shoreline and a max depth of 20 feet.
-Swimming, motor-boating, canoeing, and kayaking are all popular activities on the lake.
-Cottages tend to congregate on the east and west shores, making the shoreline a nice place to investigate with a canoe or kayak.
+Duck Lake is a small, shallow body of water with a 2.8-mile shoreline and a maximum depth of 20 feet.
+Swimming, motor-boating, canoeing, and kayaking are popular activities on the lake.
+Cottages usually cluster along the east and west shores, making the shoreline a nice area to explore by canoe or kayak.
 There are no public access points to the lake.
-However, parking, a boat launch site, non-motorized boats, and a cabin are all available at Duck Lake Campgrounds for a fee.
+However, parking, a boat launch, non-motorized boats, and a cabin are available at Duck Lake Campgrounds for a fee.

 Wayland

-Loon Lake is an irregularly shaped, 141-acre lake.
-Despite the fact that the lake is at an elevation above 1700 ft., the lake is in a valley surrounded by hills.
+Loon Lake is an irregularly shaped, 141-acre body of water.
+Although it sits at an elevation above 1700 feet, it is located in a valley surrounded by hills.
 The lake has no outlets.
-Boating, including motorboats, is permitted on the lake; however, there is no public access.
-Laf-A-Lot Restaurant has a concrete ramp you can access for a fee.
+Boating, including motorboats, is allowed on the lake; however, there is no public access.
+Laf-A-Lot Restaurant offers a concrete ramp available for a fee.
 Swimming is permitted in the lake, but there is no public beach.

 Summerhill

 At the southern end of Lake Como is the McIlroy Bird Sanctuary, owned by the Finger Lakes Land Trust.
-This 156-acre parcel of creek, peat swamp, fen, and cool, moist hemlock woods is a great place to see native plants and birds, especially in the spring.
-A marked loop trail allows you to sample the different habitats and leads you to a viewing platform over the swamp.
+This 156-acre area of creek, peat swamp, fen, and cool, moist hemlock woods is an excellent place to observe native plants and birds, especially in spring.
+A marked loop trail allows you to explore different habitats and leads to a viewing platform overlooking the swamp.

 Great lakes that are difficult to access